Isiah Kiner-Falefa: Texas Rangers (2018–2021)

-Kiner-Falefa made his MLB debut on April 10, 2018, appearing for the Texas Rangers in a game against the Los Angeles Angels.
+Kiner-Falefa made his Major League Baseball (MLB) debut on April 10, 2018, playing for the Texas Rangers in a home game against the Los Angeles Angels at Globe Life Park in Arlington, Texas.
 Four days later, on April 14, he hit his first career home run in a game against the Houston Astros.
-On June 20, he caught for pitcher Austin Bibens-Dirkx in a game versus the Kansas City Royals, marking the first occasion in MLB history when both members of a battery had hyphenated last names.
-Kiner-Falefa appeared in 111 games during his rookie season in 2018, batting .261/.325/.357 with 4 home runs and 34 RBIs.
-He showcased his versatility by playing at catcher, second base, shortstop, and third base throughout the season.
+On June 20, he achieved a unique milestone by catching for pitcher Austin Bibens-Dirkx in a game against the Kansas City Royals.
+This marked the first time in MLB history that both members of a battery had hyphenated last names.
+Kiner-Falefa finished the 2018 season batting .261/.325/.357 with four home runs and 34 RBIs in 111 games.
+Defensively, he demonstrated positional versatility by playing as a catcher, second baseman, third baseman, and shortstop.

 Kiner-Falefa began the 2019 season sharing catching duties with veteran Jeff Mathis.
 He was placed on the injured list on June 7 and was recalled on August 2 to serve as a utility infielder and third-string catcher.
-He concluded the season batting .238/.299/.322 with one home run and 21 RBIs.
+He finished the 2019 season batting .238/.299/.322 with one home run and 21 RBIs in 65 games.

-In the pandemic-shortened 2020 season, Kiner-Falefa appeared in 58 games, batting .280/.329/.370 with 3 home runs and 10 RBIs.
-He was honored with the American League Gold Glove Award for third basemen.
+Kiner-Falefa finished the pandemic-shortened 2020 season batting .280/.329/.370 with three home runs and 10 RBIs in 58 games.
+He received his first career MLB award, the American League (AL) Gold Glove Award, for his defensive performance as a third baseman.

-In the 2021 season, Kiner-Falefa appeared in 158 games, batting .271/.312/.357 with 8 home runs, 53 RBIs, and 20 stolen bases.
+Kiner-Falefa finished the 2021 season batting .271/.312/.357 with eight home runs and 53 RBIs in 158 games.
 He led the MLB with 136 singles.
-Defensively, he moved to shortstop and led his position with 436 assists and 98 double plays.
+Defensively, Kiner-Falefa moved to shortstop.
+He led the MLB with 436 assists and led the shortstop position with 98 double plays turned.